 Set in Hollywood during WWII, Illusions tells the story of Mignon Duprée, a studio executive passing for white, and Ester Jeeter, an African American singer hired to dub the voice of a white movie star.
 The film is a gripping critique of the power of the movies to shape perception as it explores the multiple illusions created by Hollywood and the very illusion of racial identity. —Allyson Nadia Field

-Producer/Screenwriter: J. Dash.
+Producer/Director/Screenwriter: Julie Dash.
 Cinematographer: Ahmed El Maanouni.
-Editor: J. Dash, Charles Burnett.
+Editor: Julie Dash, Charles Burnett.
 Cast: Lonette McKee, Rosanne Katon, Ned Bellamy, Jack Radar, Fernando Lundi Faust.

 16mm, b/w, 36 min.